 Health and safety circumstances will determine if and when we must move along the continuum from on-campus to blended to online.
 COVID-19 rates, as reported by the Chesapeake Health Department, are monitored on a daily basis.
 We will continue to collaborate with our local health officials to make decisions.
 Chesapeake Public Schools will utilize two metrics, the 7-day moving average for Test Positivity Rate and the Weekly Case Incidence per 100,000 population both for the Eastern Region.

 - What is Test Positivity Rate?

-- Test Positivity Rate is the percentage of people who test positive out of all who have been tested on any given day and can be a good indicator of COVID prevalence in your area.
+- Test Positivity Rate is the percentage of people who test positive out of all who have been tested on any given day and can be a good indicator of COVID prevalence in our area.
 According to Johns Hopkins University, “If a positivity rate is too high, that may indicate that the state is only testing the sickest patients who seek medical attention, and is not casting a wide enough net to know how much of the virus is spreading within its communities.
 A low rate of positivity in testing data can be seen as a sign that a state has sufficient testing capacity for the size of their outbreak and is testing enough of its population to make informed decisions about reopening.”
 Ideally, this number should remain consistently below 10%.
 It is important to consider this measure using a 7-day Moving Average because it will likely vary from day to day.

 - What is a 7-day Moving Average?